KumareshBabuNS/spring-cloud-workshop-1/README.md

     ```java
     @Bean
     public AlwaysSampler defaultSampler() {
+      // use always sampler here, but in production environment you want not want to keep every single trace
       return new AlwaysSampler();
     }
     ```

-2. re-package and push
+2. re-package and push for both provider and consumer

     ```bash
     ./mvnw clean package && cf push